Jai-Srivastava-iphtech/DayList_app/README.md

   Introductory screen displayed on first launch.

 - **Sign In & Sign Up Screens**
-  Secure authentication using Firebase (Email & Password) with Core Data integration.
+  Secure authentication using Firebase (Email & Password) with Core Data, Keychain, and session integration.

 - **Menu Screen (Side Navigation)**
   A central hub to navigate between Tasks (Today, Upcoming, Calendar), Lists (Personal, Work), Sticky Wall, and Tags.
 Includes a "Sign Out" feature.

 - **Today Screen**
-  Displays the user's daily tasks in a clean list with user-specific task filtering.
+  Displays the user's daily tasks in a clean list with user-specific task filtering and logout support.

 - **Upcoming Screen**
   A complex multi-section view ("Today", "Tomorrow", "This Week") where each section has its own interactive "Add New Task" input field.